-Due to several recent highly-publicized cases of heart-rending child abuse, some have advocated for restrictions on homeschooling – including regular "safety and welfare checks" of all homeschooled children.
+Child abuse and homeschooling have been hot topics due to several recent highly-publicized, heart-rending cases.
+What are the facts?
+Some have advocated for restrictions on homeschooling – including regular "safety and welfare checks" of all homeschooled children.
 Are these measures warranted?

 Between 4 and 8 children experience tragic deaths in America every day from child abuse and neglect according to the federal Commission to Eliminate Child Abuse and Neglect Fatalities (CECANF).

 The U .S.
 Congress created and funded CECANF to analyze this critical problem like never before, on a national scale, and to come up with effective solutions.

 After 2 years of intensive study, holding nationwide hearings with top experts and investigating the issue on an unprecedented scale, CECANF determined the best way to reduce deaths was to focus efforts on well-documented risk factors.

 CECANF specifically identified a number of risk factors.

 Homeschooling was not identified as a risk factor.

 CECANF reported that the single strongest predictor of a child's potential risk for injury death is a prior report to social services.
 Children for whom such a report has been filed are 5.8 times more likely to die from intentional injuries.

 CECANF highlighted two vivid success stories where communities dramatically reduced neglect and abuse fatalities.

 --After a spike in childhood deaths in Hillsborough County, Florida, officials vigorously examined all open social services reports.
 Intensive help was afforded to families with multiple known risk factors.
 Abuse related deaths dropped to zero among the families identified.
 (Pages 38-41 of CECANF's report)